nobody-1617/DETA/README.md

 # DETA: Debiased Task Adaptation for Few-Shot Learning
 ## Abstract
-Test-time task adaptation in few-shot learning aims to adapt a pre-trained task-agnostic model for capturing taskspecific knowledge of the test task, relying on few-labeled support samples.
-Previous paradigms generally focus on developing advanced algorithms to achieve the goal, while neglecting the inherent problems of the given support samples.
-In fact, with only a handful of samples available, the adverse effect of inevitable support bias, i.e., data and label bias from support samples, can be severely amplified.
-To circumvent the problem, in this work we propose DEbiased Task Adaptation (DETA), a unified dataand label-debiasing framework orthogonal to existing task adaptation approaches.
-Without extra supervision, DETA filters out task-irrelevant (a.k.a, biased) global and local representations by taking advantage of both global visual information and local region details of support samples.
+Test-time task adaptation in few-shot learning aims to adapt a pre-trained task-agnostic model for capturing task-specific knowledge of the test task, rely only on few-labeled support samples.
+Previous attempts  generally focus on developing advanced algorithms to achieve the goal, while neglecting the inherent problems of the given support samples.
+In fact, with only a handful of samples available, the adverse effect of either the data noise (a.k.a.
+X-noise) or the label noise (a.k.a.
+Y-noise) from support samples can be severely amplified.
+To tackle the problem, in this work we propose DEnoised Task Adaptation (DETA), a unified data- and label-denoising framework orthogonal to existing task adaptation approaches.
+Without extra supervision, DETA filters out task-irrelevant (i.e. noisy) global and local representations by taking advantage of both global visual information and local region details of support samples.
 On the challenging Meta-Dataset, DETA consistently improves the performance of a broad spectrum of baseline methods applied on various pre-trained models.
-Notably, by tackling the overlooked data bias in Meta-Dataset, DETA establishes new state-of-the-art results.
+Notably, by tackling the overlooked data noise in Meta-Dataset, DETA establishes new state-of-the-art results.

 <p align="center">
   <img src="./figures/f1.png" style="width:50%">
 </p>

 ## Overview
 An overview of the proposed DETA (in a 2-way 3-shot exemple).
 During each iteration of task adaptation, the images together with a collection of cropped local regions of the support samples are first fed into a pre-trained model to extract image and region representations.
 Next, a Contrastive Relevance Aggregation(CoRA) module takes the region representations as input to determine the weight of each region, based on which we can calculate the image weights by a momentum accumulator.
-Finally, a Supervised Soft-Clustering (SS-CL) loss and a Hybrid Soft-ProtoNet (HS-PN) loss are devised in a weighted embedding space for bias-robust representation learning.
+Finally, a local compactness loss and a global dispersion loss are devised in a weighted embedding space for noise-robust representation learning.
 At inference, we only retain the adapted model to produce image representations of support samples, on which we build a classifier guided by the refined image weights from the accumulator.
 <p align="center">
   <img src="./figures/f2.png" style="width:100%">
 </p>

 ## Contributions
-- We uncover the overlooked support bias problem in test-time task adaptation, and propose DETA to resolve the two types of support bias (i.e., data and label bias) in a unified framework.
+- We propose DETA, a first, unified dataand label-denoising framework for FSL.

 - DETA can be flexibly plugged into different adapter-based and finetuning-based task adaptation paradigms.